 A business case should set out the basis of an investment or change.
 Business cases must show the value that the owning organisation will achieve by the proposition in the business case, by identifying specific benefits that will be achieved via the investment / change.
 This is very different from summary statements about planned or targeted financial savings that might be achieved.
 Traditionally, many business cases go no further than identifying outcomes of potential benefit to stakeholders (such as capabilities), with little or no identification of specific benefits that will be delivered.
 This is a very common issue.
 It is no surprise that in many of these examples, limited measurable improvement is achieved, or sometimes the reality is even far worse.

-The core of any business case should never require volumes of text, and should be summarised using simple language using the following structure:
+The core of any business case should never require volumes of text, and should be summarised (preferably on one page) using simple language using the following structure: